 A. Jesus came as a Crown Prince riding in Triumphal Entry

 As he rode into Jerusalem he began his spiritual invisible kingdom.
-He rode in as a crown prince taking over the physical kingdom from God the Father to become the Prince, the Ruler of the Universe in time to come.
+He rode in as a crown prince taking over the physical kingdom for God the Father to become the Prince, the Ruler of the Universe for all time to come.

-the first job had to do was to destroy the arch enemy — destroy Death.
+Immediately after that triumphal entry the first job Jesus had to do was to destroy the arch enemy — destroy Death.
 You can't have an, Invisible, Everlasting kingdom as long as death reigns and destroys.
+As long as death exists, there can be no Eternal Kingdom.
+In order to have an Eternal Kingdom death must first be destroyed.
 So Jesus came to take death and destroy it once for all.
 So that the power of Satan would be broken and Satan would no longer be able to rule and have a hold over mankind and over the earth.
 We thank Jesus Christ for His work that He did on the cross.

 Another thing that we need to just get clear in our minds is that Jesus was not killed.
 So often people feel sorry for Jesus.
 Poor Jesus, and we weep and we feel bad about this sacrifice on the cross.
 But that's not the way it was.
 Jesus was not killed — He laid down His life.
 He said, “I lay down my life of my own free will, I lay it down.
 No man takes it from me.”
 That's pretty straight forward.

 But we have another story in the New Testament that bears that out.
 We know about the Pharisees and some of the other rulers, they wanted to get rid of Jesus.
-But there was one thing they didn't want to do, and that to get rid of Him during .
-They said, “ During Pass?
+But there was one thing they didn't want to do, and that was to get rid of Him during Passover.
+They said, “ During Passover?
 No!
 All the tourists are in town.
 There would be a riot.
-It would be terrible, we would be losing the tourist dollar.
+It would be terrible, and we would be losing the tourist dollar.
 We can't do that!
 No!
 Some other time.”
 And what did Jesus say to that?
 He said, “Ha ha, I will lay down my life exactly during Easter time.
 I am the Passover Lamb, and I'm going to lay down my life during Passover time.”
 And that's exactly what He did.

 Like Jesus we must go through death; the death of utter, complete humility and surrender in order to be resurrected as new citizens of His eternal Kingdom.
 And that Kingdom begins with us here and now.
 We must rid ourselves of our former citizenship and accept Christ’s new eternal citizenship.